-The No Action Alternative does not involve any activities that would contribute to changes in existing conditions; therefore, no measurable impacts on natural resources would be anticipated as a result of implementing the No Action Alternative.
+The No Action Alternative does not involve any activities that would contribute to changes in existing conditions; therefore, negligible impacts on natural resources would be anticipated as a result of implementing the No Action Alternative.

 There are several changes to vegetation modification permits in the Proposed Action.
 The Access Path permit will increase from 3' in width to 4' to assist permittees in safety hazard avoidance.
 All vegetation modification permits must follow original permit conditions and requirements.
-New mowing and underbrushing permits for adjacent landowners will be restricted to a 35' strip on USACE property along the boundary line.
+New mowing and underbrushing permits for adjacent landowners will be restricted to a 35' strip beginning at the USACE property along the boundary line leading to the water's edge.
 A community and multi-agency team studied firebreaks extensively in 2010 and determined that a 35' wide firebreak was adequate for protection, while still minimizing impacts to the environment.
 Underbrushing permits were not specifically addressed in the 1976 Shoreline Management Plan, but have been issued by lake staff in the past.
-Underbrushing allows adjacent landowners to remove vegetation such as vines and brambles that are no greater than 1" in diameter at breast height (DBH).
-Vegetation modification permits are limited to PSAs, and are not issued in areas classified as Environmental Sensitive Areas, High Density Recreation Areas, and Project Operations areas in the 2016 Master Plan.
+Underbrushing allows adjacent landowners to remove vegetation such as vines and brambles that are no greater than 1" in DBH.
+Vegetation modification permits are limited to PSAs, and will not be issued in areas classified as Environmental Sensitive Areas, High Density Recreation Areas, and Project Operations areas in the 2016 Master Plan.
 Although the area for potential vegetation modification permits covers a large expanse of Whitney Lake, lake staff will continue to review site conditions before allowing modifications.
 Permits can be revoked upon violation of the terms and conditions of the approved permit.
 There would be minor permanent adverse impacts on natural resources with the inclusion of expanded vegetation modification permits.